ewingian/RestCalculator/README.md

 <h1>Latest update</h1>
 2/25/19 - I fixed the container error.
 I have also fixed the producer unit test.
 Had to wire the producer to use embedded kafka
+Removed the greeting tests from this project.
+They were unecessary outside of helping me get a restful spring application up and running.
 2/25/19 - I seem to have completely broken the project.<br>
    2018-02-25 11:01:08.408 ERROR 16400 --- [ntainer#0-0-C-1] essageListenerContainer$ListenerConsumer : Container exception<br>
 I cant even run the project any more. <br>